 For more information about LIHEAP in Connecticut, click here.

-The Community Action Agencies of Connecticut oversees LIHEAP benefits and provides financial assistance for heating and cooling expenses to qualified households.
+The Community Action Agencies of Connecticut oversees LIHEAP benefits and provides financial assistance for heating expenses to qualified households.
 Financial assistance can include payment for:

 For more information about LIHEAP’s energy assistance initiative in Connecticut, see the Connecticut state 2022 LIHEAP Detailed Model Plan here.